 Identifying general principles and laws that characterize complexity and capture the essence of complex systems is one of the major challenges of 21st century science and engineering.
 Complex systems are more than just complicated; they display distinct characteristics not encountered in "simple" systems, such as multi-scale interactions, emergent behavior, pattern formation, and self-organization, and they are often inherently stochastic or operate in unpredictable settings.
 Nonlinear couplings and feedbacks across multiple processes and scales typify these systems.
 They are not amenable to reductionism; finding constructs that persist through the dynamics is fundamental, and involves a major role for innovative computational experimentation.
-As well as advancing science and engineered systems.
+As well as advancing science and engineering, the understanding of complexity will enable the design, synthesis, and control of novel complex engineered systems.
 Furthermore, it will facilitate intervention in and analysis of complex natural and social systems.
 This theme therefore promotes the exploration and modeling of natural interactions, connections, complex relations, and interdependencies, scaling from sub-particles to galaxies, from subcellular to biosphere, and from the individual to the societal, across time, in order to understand, mimic, synthesize, and exploit complex systems.